A clonogenic assay, also known as a colony formation assay

 PE is the ratio of the number of colonies to the number of cells seeded in your untreated cells1.
 Figure 1 shows the PE and SF formulae and an example of a survival curve.

 The manual counting of colonies is tiresome and can be prone to bias, so a number of freely available computerized image analysis tools have been developed for analyzing clonogenic assay images quickly and objectively.
-A worthy mention is the freely available software package developed by Brzozowska et al. (2019) that not only counts colonies, but also plots their size distributions which is another layer of useful cellular behavior information (see figure 2a).6
+A worthy mention is the freely available software package developed by Brzozowska et al. (2019) that not only counts colonies, but also plots their size distributions, which is another layer of useful cellular behavior information (Figure 2a)6.

-An alternative to counting and quantifying individual colonies, is determining the percentage of the well area that is covered by colonies (colony area percentage) to quantify clonogenic cell growth.
-Guzmán et al. (2014) developed a freely available ImageJ plugin called ColonyArea that does just this (see figure 2b).7 This is a useful tool to use if you have merged colonies that are difficult to count by eye or by colony counting software or if you want a quick and high throughput analysis method.
+An alternative to counting and quantifying individual colonies is determining the percentage of the well area that is covered by colonies (colony area percentage) to quantify clonogenic cell growth.
+Guzmán et al. (2014) developed a freely available ImageJ plugin called ColonyArea that does just this (Figure 2b)7.
+This is a useful tool to use if you have merged colonies that are difficult to count by eye or by colony counting software or if you want a quick and high-throughput analysis method.

 Label-free, non-endpoint, semi-automated clonogenic assay protocol